 - This website…

-Luckily, prior to my accident I was (still am I suppose) a Chartered Engineer and a Member of The Institute of Engineering and Technology (MIET).
+Luckily, prior to my accident I was (still am I suppose) a Chartered Engineer and a Fellow of The Institute of Engineering and Technology (FIET).
 The IET have a benevolent fund that have been incredibly generous to me.
 They have helped me with the purchase of my bungalow and bought me a specially adapted vehicle that allows me to travel, plus they give me an annual holiday grant.

 After my accident I never even considered the possibility of travelling again, certainly not of travelling abroad.
 Thanks to my carer Sue who is willing to tackle these things, she encouraged me that it was actually possible, since which I’ve achieved trips abroad that were beyond my wildest dreams after my accident.